Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 It should work on almost every modern web and mobile browser (IE9+, ...).

 = Installation / Support =
-Please read the [installation notes](http://wordpress.org/plugins/contact-form-7-signature-addon/installation/) and [FAQ](http://wordpress.org/plugins/contact-form-7-signature-addon/faq/) for details.
+Please read the [installation notes](http://wordpress.org/plugins/contact-form-7-signature-addon/installation/) and [FAQ](http://wordpress.org/plugins/contact-form-7-signature-addon/faq/) for details on how to setup your signature field.

 You can ask for support [here](http://wordpress.org/support/plugin/contact-form-7-signature-addon), and if you're new to web development and Wordpress things, i think you should have a look at [this article](http://www.wpbeginner.com/beginners-guide/how-to-properly-ask-for-wordpress-support-and-get-it/) first.

 = Be kind =
 This plugin is just sharing the result of something i needed once for a project, there's nothing commercial in there.
 But i'll listen to your requests and do my best to keep the plugin up to date anyway.

 Don't forget to rate the plugin if you like it (or not).
+You can even make a small donation [here](http://www.keybored.fr/2016/08/14/WP-Contact-Form-Signature-Field.html).

 == Installation ==